 Is economic development an example of a more generative urbanism if compared to traditional, design project?
 Does it take a more projective position?
 It certainly seems more formulaic, calculated and free-market (biologically/virally?) oriented?
 These are the sorts of thoughts that were circulating in my head after I attended the recent public unveiling or “show and tell” of the University of Florida’s planned Innovation Square project.

 The event was covered in the local press by Nathan Crabbe (here), (here) and (here).
-An official press release can be found (here).
+An official press release used to be found (here).
 Overall the local reception has I think been positive if only because everyone wants to see Gainesville’s economic base diversify and grow and the “potential impact” of this project in the ongoing revitalization of eastern Gainesville could be huge.
 I took some notes at the event and have compiled them and additional thoughts about the redevelopment plans below.

 Both the planner and University of Florida executive staff talked the talk.
 Meaning the event flyers and presentations were liberally sprinkled with words like livability, walkability, adaptability and sustainability.
 The goal is a “24/7 live/work/play urban research community” to attract the best and brightest researchers from around the world.

 Lots of those kind of buzzwords.
 Reference was also made repeatedly to marketing and the need to brand the project.
 We were told that the process of growing the brand will be key to the success of the project and the already existing University of Florida and Gainesville brand will make it easier to create “a platform for global expansion and sustainable job growth“.
 Amenities like the adjacent historic district, downtown and university/health care campus’s will allow the district and Gainesville to compete, state-wide, nationally and even globally, drawing the best and brightest.